I am a landlord and I would like advice, can you help me?

 If your landlord tries to get you to leave your property without notice or behaves in a threatening manner in order to force you from your home then they could be acting unlawfully and may be liable for prosecution.

-If you think that this may be happening to you, you must drop in or call for advice, bring with you all available paperwork and any evidence you may have regarding the actions of your landlord (i.e. threatening letters, texts etc).
-Your housing advisor will be able to contact your landlord and advise them of their responsibilities and will also assist them to follow the correct eviction process.
+If you think that this may be happening to you, you must drop in or call for advice, bring with you all available paperwork and any evidence you may have regarding the actions of your landlord (for example threatening letters and texts).
+Your housing adviser will be able to contact your landlord and advise them of their responsibilities and will also assist them to follow the correct eviction process.
 You will also be advised on your rights and options for the future.

 My parents have asked me to leave, I am 16/17 years old, what will happen to me?

-If you are aged 16-17 and are threatened with homelessness, you must seek help as soon as possible.
-Your housing advisor will initially talk to your parents/carers to see what has happened and why you have been asked to leave (if there is no threat of violence) wherever possible measures will be put in place so that you can go home.
+If you are aged 16/17 and are threatened with homelessness, you must seek help as soon as possible.
+Your housing adviser will initially talk to your parents/carers to see what has happened and why you have been asked to leave (if there is no threat of violence) wherever possible measures will be put in place so that you can go home.

 In circumstances where you are unable to return home a referral to Social Services will be made to assess your needs as a minor this will be done jointly with your housing adviser.
 When the assessment is complete you will be given your options, this may include a referral to supporting housing for young people.
 The options offered to you will depend on the outcome of the assessment.